Minimal Energy Local Systems on Curves: Genus zero

-\begin{proof}[Proof of Theorem \ref{bounds_C-VHS}] If $(E_*, \theta)$ has more than $2$ nonzero pieces in its grading, $(E_*, \theta)$ is given by a Higgs bundle $(E_*, \theta_*)$ with nonzero Higgs field as it underlies a non-unitary local system.
-As our local monodromy data is generic, our parabolic weights are all distinct.
-And the $\theta^p$ are never identically zero as $\mathbb{V}$ underlies an irreducible representation.
-Let $r$ be the Hodge length of $(E_*, \theta)$.
+\begin{proof}[Proof of \autoref{thm: bounds_C-VHS}] If $(E_\star, \theta)$ has more than $2$ nonzero pieces in its grading, $(E_\star, \theta)$ is given by a Higgs bundle $(E_\star, \theta_\star)$ with nonzero Higgs field as it underlies an irreducible non-unitary local system.
+As our local monodromy data is generic in the sense of \autoref{def: definition_generic_distinct}, our parabolic weights are all distinct.
+And the $\theta^p$ are never identically zero as $\mathbb{V}$ underlies an irreducible non-unitary representation.
+Let $N$ be the number of graded pieces in $(E_\star, \theta)$ (i.e., the number of steps in the Hodge filtration of the $\bc$-VHS corresponding to $(E_\star, \theta)$).
+Suppose that $N > 2$ and $n = \deg D \geq 5r^2 - 25$.